 During the public health emergency (PHE), CMS and private payers relaxed the restrictions on telehealth.
 These changes are intended to be temporary.
 In the 2021 CMS Final Rule, CMS indicated that they do not believe they have the statutory to continue with the waived restrictions after the end of the PHE.
 When the PHE ends, CMS no longer is planning on allowing office visits in all areas, when the patient is at home, and is not planning on continuing to pay for telephone codes 99441–99444.
-Perhaps CMS will change its mind, but this is what was indicated in their Dec.
-1, 2020 Final Rule.
+Perhaps CMS will change its mind, but this is what was indicated in both the 2021 and 2022 Final Rules.

 There are links in this article to other resources on CodingIntel.
 But, payer policies aside, the CPT book includes a modifier for telehealth services, a symbol to indicate that from their perspective the code that describes the service may be done via telehealth, and an appendix with a list of these CPT codes.
 CMS and individual payers have their own lists.

 - Read the telemedicine article for the most up-to-date information during the public health emergency!

 - Also, see the article published April 13, 2020 on the new CS modifier

 The American Medical Association added this modifier and symbol in 2017, along with and Appendix P to CPT®

 In the CPT book, there is a star next to codes that CPT believes can be reported via telemedicine, and these are listed in Appendix P. Of course, government payers and commercial insurers have their own coverage rules.